glennmatlin/FIFE_manuscript/wopr/main.typ

 6. *Rigid Kriegsspiel* (Scale: 6): "As with a Free Kriegsspiel, but with adjudication through detailed rules rather than expert judgement."
 7. *Computer-assisted wargaming* (Scale: 7): "Software-based simulations, usually highly detailed, with assessments of probability derived from data."

-// riedl: we should explicitly list all the papers that were analyzed. we shouuld only cite the things we need to know in the paper. for example we would not cite every single paper we collected. we should cite anything that was main body in the references; if not main and included methods, appendix for sure. if no main and no reference dont even put in paper. any paper that went into forming the quadrants and informing it is important. for example auctiong ames and business games would be in the list because they are defined as not. table should have name, relevant info, bib info, comments, rank/ratings etc as needed. we want to help guide people towards reading papers that are relevant for them

-// riedl has said that anytime we put stuff in appendix it should be tied back to our paper. so for example all the rand visualizations or epxert infographics etc are not going to be in appendix unless we specifically tie it back to our paper. wwe could explain how they relate and differ, how they link and combine, etc. this is subjective but it is helpful for making tight writing.
+[[Riedl]] We should explicitly list all the papers that were analyzed. we shouuld only cite the things we need to know in the paper. for example we would not cite every single paper we collected. we should cite anything that was main body in the references; if not main and included methods, appendix for sure. if no main and no reference dont even put in paper. any paper that went into forming the quadrants and informing it is important. for example auctiong ames and business games would be in the list because they are defined as not. table should have name, relevant info, bib info, comments, rank/ratings etc as needed. we want to help guide people towards reading papers that are relevant for them. anytime we put stuff in appendix it should be tied back to our paper. so for example all the rand visualizations or epxert infographics etc are not going to be in appendix unless we specifically tie it back to our paper. wwe could explain how they relate and differ, how they link and combine, etc. this is subjective but it is helpful for making tight writing. [[/Riedl]]

 = Appendix B: Systemic Literature Review Protocols